 Income targeting: At least 40 percent of public housing admissions in every year shall be families of Extremely Low Income (as defined in Chapter XIII, Definition of Terms).

-Deconcentration: If at any time, one of CCHA’s family (general occupancy) public housing properties has an average tenant income greater than 15 percent higher than the CCHA-wide average income, extremely low and very low income applicants will be targeted for admission until it is within 15 percent of CCHA-wide average income.
-In addition, CCHA will offer voluntary transfers from higher income properties to lower income properties to help achieve deconcentration goals.
+Deconcentration: If at any time, one of HACC’s family (general occupancy) public housing properties has an average tenant income greater than 15 percent higher than the HACC-wide average income, extremely low and very low income applicants will be targeted for admission until it is within 15 percent of HACC-wide average income.
+In addition, HACC will offer voluntary transfers from higher income properties to lower income properties to help achieve deconcentration goals.
 It is not practical to try to attract higher income applicants to the lower income properties because there are virtually no higher income applicants to attract.

 Records Management

-Information received by CCHA from any agency regarding drug treatment and criminal background shall be handled as required by HUD regulations.
+Information received by HACC from any agency regarding drug treatment and criminal background shall be handled as required by HUD regulations.

 All criminal records are maintained in a secured environment.
 Once the purpose for which the records were obtained is completed, the records are permanently destroyed by shredding.